achuthasubhash/Complete-Life-Cycle-of-a-Data-Science-Project/README.md

    167.Code and Notebook Versioning for ML Teams https://neptune.ai/blog/code-and-notebook-versioning-for-ml-teams-guide?utm_source=twitter&utm_medium=tweet&utm_campaign=blog-code-and-notebook-versioning-for-ml-teams-guide

    10 tools that can serve as a great alternative to the different parts of ClearML https://neptune.ai/blog/clear-ml-alternatives?utm_source=twitter&utm_medium=tweet&utm_campaign=blog-clear-ml-alternatives

+   168.3 Tools to Track and Visualize the Execution of your Python Code https://towardsdatascience.com/3-tools-to-track-and-visualize-the-execution-of-your-python-code-666a153e435e

 ***Follow leaders in the field to update yourself in the field***